1. Who is responsible for the processing of your data?

 Your request will of course be complied with, unless Libéma has a compelling, legitimate interest that outweighs your privacy interest, in not deleting the data.
 After the deletion of such data, it is technically not possible to immediately delete all copies of the data from the systems and backup systems.
 Requests for data may be refused if they are unreasonably frequent, involve unreasonably heavy technical effort or have unreasonable technical consequences for the systems, or endanger the privacy of others.

-You may notify your request or objection by sending a message containing your name, address, telephone number, accompanied by a copy of a valid identification document to email@example.com.
+You may notify your request or objection by sending a message containing your name, address, and telephone number, accompanied by a copy of a valid identification document to email@example.com.
 Remember to make your BSN (citizen service number) illegible on the copy of the proof of identity before sending it.
 You will receive a reply within one month.

 12. How can you lodge a complaint concerning the use of your personal data?